dale-sapalonah/tok-pisin-API/README.md

 who wishes to understand it.

-I am learning as I build so I acknowledge that there is a long way to go in terms of Python best practices and mastery of the many technologies/frameworks that go into building such a project in a more robusta and secure manner.
+I am learning as I build so I acknowledge that there is a long way to go in terms of Python best practices and mastery of the many technologies/frameworks that go into building such a project in a more robust and secure manner.